Tuesday, December 1, 2020

 Tuesday, November 3, 2020

-Pro-Life Bona Fides
+Pro-Life Bona Fides [Opinion Piece]

 Being pro-life, really being pro-life, means realizing you wanted these lives in the world when you see disagreeable toddlers in the grocery store or are seated near crying children on a plane.
 Oh, and blaming it on bad parenting (as in "I'm pro-life, and the mother should definitely have had these children, but they're only being awful because she's a bad parent") doesn't count.
 It also may not be true.

 Being pro-life isn't easy for anyone.
 It's not easy for the mother who bore children at times that weren't convenient for her.
 But it's also not easy on the rest of society.
 If you're Christian and pro-life, it doesn't fit the full Biblical ethic to make it solely "that woman's problem."
-Be pro-life in the best sense of the word, and embrace the messiness that comes from children being in the world!
+Be pro-life in the best sense of the word and embrace the messiness that comes from children being in the world!

 Wednesday, September 2, 2020